-The Bay Dreams South festival after-party is happening at the Trafalgar Centre from 10.30pm on 4 January and go until 2.00am the following morning.
-Both the pre, and post Festival parties are also R18.
+The Bay Dreams South Festival after party is happening at the Trafalgar Centre from 10.30pm on 4 January and will also go until 2am the following morning.
+Both the pre and post-Festival parties are R18.

 What Artists and DJ’s are playing?

 The main stage will showcase live bands and dance artists with the second stage featuring DJ’s.
-We can’t share who is playing when at this point in time.
+A new addition is a third stage of local artists placed beneath the tree canopy.
 Visit baydreams.co.nz for a list of the main artists.

 Where will concert-goers stay?

-Because Bay Dreams South is happening at peak tourist season, there are two designated campgrounds available for tickets holders to ease demand on accommodation for our regular summer tourists.
+Because Bay Dreams South is happening at peak tourist season, there will be a designated campground available for tickets holders to ease demand on accommodation for our regular summer tourists.

-These are being facilitated by the Bay Dreams event organisers, and are available for purchase.
-They range from $99 - $139 for two nights.
-People will need to bring tents or can buy a tent from a range of Nelson retailers.
+This is being facilitated by the Bay Dreams event organisers, and is available for purchase.
+Sites range from $99 - $139 for two nights.
+People will need to bring tents, or can buy a tent from a range of Nelson retailers.
 People will not be permitted to sleep in cars or camper vans.
 See baydreams.co.nz to book a camp site.

 Rutherford Park Campground

-The first campground is at Rutherford Park, between the Trafalgar Centre and Trafalgar Park, and can hold up to 1,400 ticket holders.
+The 2020 campground is at Rutherford Park, between the Trafalgar Centre and Trafalgar Park, and can hold over 1,400 ticket holders.
 The public will still be able to walk along the Maitai Walkway but the bridge connecting Rutherford Park to Trafalgar Park will be for ticket holders only on 4 January.

 What transport will be available?

-Buses will be available to transport ticket holders to and from Trafalgar Park and Trafalgar Centre on 3 & 4 January.
-These will run between the festival campgrounds, as well as Brook Valley Holiday Park, Maitai Valley Holiday Park, Tahunanui, Stoke and Richmond.
+Buses will be available to transport Festival ticket holders to and from Trafalgar Park and Trafalgar Centre on 3 & 4 January.
+These will run to Brook Valley Holiday Park, Maitai Valley Holiday Park, Tahunanui, Stoke and Richmond.
 Buses will follow the regular bus routes, so those ticket holders staying with friends and family can also hop on board.

 Can I talk to festival organisers and Council about the event?

-Three community meetings will be held on the 2nd and 3rd of December for organisers and Council staff to share how they will make the event run smoothly, for the people attending the festival and residents/business owners.
+A community meeting was held on the 2 December for organisers and Council staff to share how they will make the event run smoothly for the people attending the festival and residents/business owners.
 Feedback will be taken into consideration in ongoing Council decision-making.